apehex/ctf/hackthebox/challenges/forensics/obfsc4t10n2/README.md

 This is real!
 I really didn't expect to solve this one statically!

 Now that it's done, I noticed that these strings were actually directly present in the Workbook: the `strings` command from the first section had them all!

 It seems that Office stored the results of the cells' formulas in the document itself (as-well as the formulas).

 [author-profile]: https://app.hackthebox.eu/users/4935
 [blank-hidden-sheet]: images/blank-hidden-sheet.png
 [revealed-content]: images/revealed-content.png
-[virustotal_details]: images/details.png
+[virustotal-details]: images/details.png
-[virustotal_detection]: images/detection.png
+[virustotal-detection]: images/detection.png